bytedance/MegaTTS3/readme.md

 pip install WeTextProcessing==1.0.3

 # [Optional] If you want GPU inference, you may need to install specific version of PyTorch for your GPU from https://pytorch.org/.
-pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
+pip install torch torchaudio --index-url https://download.pytorch.org/whl/cu121

 # [Note] if you encounter bugs related with `ffprobe` or `ffmpeg`, you can install it through `conda install -c conda-forge ffmpeg`